ljubicamiljkovic56/simple_whac_a_mole_game/README.md

 # simple_whac_a_mole_game
 Simple Whac-A-Mole game in JavaScript

+Check out this project on this link: https://ljubicamiljkovic56.github.io/simple_whac_a_mole_game/

 Technologies used: HTML, CSS and JavaScript
 Note: This is a try-out of one of the YT tutorials.